Records and Concepts

 Ontology and Its Role

-- Connections: Relationships a record can establish with other records, like employed_by, communicates_with, or located_at.
+- Connections – relationships a record can establish with other records, such as

 Consistency Across Platforms